Madison Woolley Showcases Killer Curves In Impossibly Tiny White Bikini

-On Thursday, January 14, Madison Woolley caught the attention of her fans on social media when she posted a saucy update that displayed her fantastic figure.
-The Instagram post featured the Australian influencer enjoying the pool in a skimpy bikini that exposed plenty of skin.
+On Thursday, January 14, Madison Woolley caught the attention of her fans on social media when she posted a saucy update which showcased her fantastic figure.
+The Instagram snap featured the Australian influencer enjoying the pool and wearing a skimpy bikini which exposed plenty of skin.

 In the update, Madison was photographed basking in the sun in her scanty swimwear.
-She chose the infinity pool as the location, and it was the perfect spot for a photo shoot session.
-The area offered incredible views of the ocean and the nearby islands.
+She chose an infinity pool as the location, and it was the perfect spot for a photo shoot.
+The area offered incredible views of the ocean and nearby islands.

-The place offered spectacular views with coconut trees, sunbeds, and the blue sky filled with clouds were seen in the background.

 Madison wore a scanty white swimwear set.
 The top featured triangle cups and a plunging neckline, which gave a nice view of cleavage.
-The cups were lined but were cut so small that they failed to cover the entirety of her breasts.
 Thin straps went behind her neck, with another pair of straps tied around her back.

-She sported matching bottoms with a low-cut waistline, highlighting her taut tummy and abs.
-The waistband was made up of strings tied on the sides of her waist, accentuating her curvy hips.
-The high leg cuts exposed plenty of skin around her groin area.
+She sported matching bottoms with a low-cut front, highlighting her taut tummy and abs.
+The waistband was made up of strings tied on the sides, accentuating her curvy hips.

-The bombshell wore several accessories with her beach day attire, including a pair of dainty earrings, studs, and a ring.
+The blond bombshell accessorized her beach day attire with a pair of dainty earrings.

 In the caption, Madison wrote something about her day.
 She also revealed that her bikini came from a brand called Sommer Swim and tagged the retailer in the picture.
 According to the geotag, she was at the InterContinental Hayman Island Resort.

 The share quickly amassed more than 4,100 likes and over 40 comments in less than an hour of going live.
-Fans and followers flocked to the comments section and wrote compliments.
-Most of them expressed their admiration for her facial features, while countless social media admirers raved about her curves.
+Fans and followers flocked to the comments section with numerous compliments.
+Many of them expressed their feelings for her beauty, while countless other social media users raved over her curves.
 Some followers decided to drop emoji instead of words to express their thoughts about the snapshot.

 "I admire your body!
 Have fun there.
 You deserve it," one of her fans commented.